-Our Breed Standards Council aims to keep the treasures of the past intact while encouraging creativity and new ventures.
+Our Breed Standards Advisory Council aims to keep the treasures of the past intact while encouraging creativity and new ventures.

 Because we are geographically isolated in the southern Pacific Ocean we have developed a tradition of "Do-it-Yourself", and find ourselves to be the forerunners and pacesetters in developing new breeds and colours in an effort to increase the gene pool of uncommon breeds.

 Our membership comprises of individuals from all parts of New Zealand, from breeders, exhibitors, pet owners and cat lovers.
-Many have been with us for many years and have made outstanding personal contributions to the Fancy.
+Many have been with us for decades and have made outstanding personal contributions to the Fancy.
 New members are encouraged to join in the friendly camaraderie they experience at our many shows and are offered much support from our clubs.

 The Southern African Cat Council